hoppersroppers/fundamentals/LinuxBasics/5-OvertheWireBandit04.md

+# Over the Wire: Bandit 0-4

+<iframe allowfullscreen height="360" src="https://www.youtube.com/embed/8ShdVhAv6ro?wmode=opaque" width="640"></iframe>You
+might have heard of
+<a href="http://overthewire.org/wargames/bandit/" rel="noopener"
-You might have heard of [Over the Wire](http://overthewire.org/wargames/bandit/) before, it is a very famous online wargame.
+target="_blank">Over the Wire</a> before, it is a very famous online wargame.

 This is a classic set of challenges that every member of our team has fought through, and while it takes some time, you should have had enough